TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 Note that the determinant is a real number.

-Alternatively, we can define the determinant as a function working on $3 \times 3$ matrices.
+Alternatively, we can define the determinant as a function working on $3 \times 3$-matrices.
 And that is the sole interpretation we will use from now on.

 If we put